I Love You Da

 I Love You Da is a 2002 Indian Tamil-language action romance film directed by C. Raajadurai, starring Raju Sundaram and Simran, with Raghuvaran and Prakash Raj in supporting roles.
-The film, which had music composed by Bharadwaj, released in November 2002 to poor reviews.
+The film, which had music composed by Bharadwaj, was released on 29 November 2002.

 Plot

 Raju is a small time cricketer who makes it big.
 Priya is his neighbour in love with him.
 But Raju pretends that he does not care for her, as he knows that his brother Madhan has a crush on her.
 This creates some confusion but finally the lovers get united.

 In between Raju is selected in the Indian team and makes it to the World Cup.
 The finals are played between India and Pakistan.
 Priya's father is a bookie who tries to induce Raju into match fixing.
 But he does not fall into his trap and scores the required 20 runs to win the World Cup.